-The northeast coast of Newfoundland is known for the dozens of picturesque villages that dot its rocky shores, and we’ll find harbour in one of these unique communities today.
+The northeast coast of Newfoundland is known for the dozens of picturesque villages that dot its rocky shores, and we’ll find harbour in one of these unique communities.
 We look forward to a characteristically warm Newfoundland welcome upon our arrival.
-Photographers will have their work cut out for them, capturing the special charm of classic island architecture.
+Photographers will have their work cut out for them capturing all the special charm of classic island communities and picturesque coastlines.

-L’Anse aux Meadows, A UNESCO World Heritage Site, is the only authenticated former Norse settlement in North America.
-The archaeological remains found here in 1960 date to approximately 1000 AD.
-Amazingly, the location of the ruins was first established by a close reading of the Viking sagas.
+L’Anse aux Meadows, a UNESCO World Heritage Site, is the only authenticated Norse settlement in North America.
+The archaeological remains found here in 1960 date to approximately 1,000 AD.
+Amazingly, the location was first established by a close reading of the Viking sagas.

-Today, a superb interpretive centre and reconstructions of the several Norse-style sod buildings make L’Anse aux Meadows a must-see for any visitor to Newfoundland.
+Today, a superb interpretive centre and several reconstructed Norse-style sod buildings make L’Anse aux Meadows a must-see for any visitor to Newfoundland and Labrador.

-Gros Morne’s Tablelands, a six hundred-metre plateau, form one of the world’s best examples of exposed mantle.
+Gros Morne’s Tablelands, a 600 metre plateau, form one of the world’s best examples of exposed mantle.
 Normally found below the Earth’s crust, the mineral-rich rocks support very little life, making the Tablelands an eerie landscape.

 We will offer various walking and hiking options here.
-Views of Bonne Bay will be spectacular.
-Gros Morne’s interpretation centre is excellent and the town of Woody Point is charming to explore.
+Views of Bonne Bay are spectacular.
+Gros Morne’s interpretation centre is excellent and the town of Woody Point is a delight to explore.

 The wild and windswept coast of southern Newfoundland is home to a few remaining outport communities.
-Visits here are often a highlight of our trips.
+Visits here are often a highlight of the trip.

 There are many choices of unique bays and coves to explore via Zodiac or land excursions.
-The geology is outstanding, and plant life is gorgeous here.
+Along the coast, the geology is outstanding, and plant life is gorgeous.
 We’ll be on the watch for wildlife too.
 We’ll make the most of every chance to explore this beautiful and remote coast.